-Kanshi City is a game where you have to track people down for contracts, in a city inspired by Tokyo.
+Kanshi City is an indie game about helping people escape a controlling government in a city inspired by Tokyo.

 Kanshi City is being developed by Midnight Pacific, an independent game developer from Glasgow, Scotland.

 Welcome to our seventh development blog.
 We’ll first cover everything we have done since the last blog and then speak briefly about our plans moving forward.

 We have spent most of our time since the last dev blog filling out our new level with buildings so we have no blank spaces.
 That is mostly done now.
 The level is still a little sparse in terms of detail so we are going to start working on smaller decorative props instead of buildings.
 We have a few areas that are obviously unfinished, buildings with blank faces on some sides etc. We will address those later.